iza-institute-of-labor-economics/gettsim/docs/geps/gep-04.rst

 would need to have ``kindergeld`` as a name for an input argument to request this :class:`pandas.Series`.

-Mention:
-- type annotations
-- interface of `compute_taxes_and_transfers` (e.g. `override_columns`)?
--
+Note that the type annotations (e.g. FloatSeries) indicate the expected type of each input and the output of a function.

 Directed Acyclic Graph
 ~~~~~~~~~~~~~~~~~~~~~~

 We can visualize the relationship between functions and their input variables in a graph
 where nodes are variables in the data or computed by functions.
-Edges are pointing from
+Edges are pointing
 from input variables to other variables which require them to be computed.
 See this
 `tutorial <../visualize_the_system.ipynb>`_ for some graphics.